 Published Prices for One Year of Full-Time Study

+The prices reported in Trends in College Pricing are for one year of full-time study.
+Many students enroll part time, and prorating these prices does not always give an accurate picture of the published prices students face, much less of the net prices generated by the grant assistance and tax benefits provided by federal and state governments, colleges and universities, and employers and other private sources.
 But even for full-time students, one-year prices at “two-year” and “four-year” institutions may not be adequate indicators of the cost to students of pursuing postsecondary certificates and degrees.
-Among students who began their studies full time at a four-year institution in 2005, 39% had completed bachelor’s degrees at their first institution after four years and 59% had completed after six years.
-In other words, about one-third of bachelor’s degree recipients took longer than four years to complete their degrees.
+Among students who began their studies full time at a four-year institution in 2007, about 40% had completed bachelor’s degrees at their first institution after four years and about 60% had completed their degrees after six years (NCES, Digest of Education Statistics 2014, Table 326.10).
+In other words, among students who earned bachelor’s degrees within six years, one-third took more than four years to do so.
 Not all of these students paid more than four years of full-time tuition — they may have taken time off or enrolled part time for at least a semester.
 But for many of those who took longer than four years to earn their degrees, tuition and fees (before accounting for grant aid) were likely to be considerably more than four times the one-year price.

 Past and Future

 As Figure 5 illustrates, the rate of growth of published tuition and fees is not accelerating over time.
-In both the public and private nonprofit four-year sectors, the inflation-adjusted increase in prices was smaller between 2004-05 and 2014-15 than over the previous decade, and the increase between 2009-10 and 2014-15 was smaller than the increase over the previous five years.
+In both the public and private nonprofit four-year sectors, the inflation-adjusted increase in prices was smaller between 2005-06 and 2015-16 than over either of the two previous decades.
+The increase between 2010-11 and 2015-16 was smaller than the increase over the previous five years.
 But Figure 6 shows how the price increases accumulate over time.
-The average published tuition and fee price in the public four-year sector is 3.25 times its level of 30 years ago, after adjusting for inflation.
-In the public two-year and private nonprofit four-year sectors, the prices are about 2.5 times their 1984-85 levels.
+After adjusting for inflation, the average published tuition and fee price in the public four-year sector is 3.22 times its level of 30 years ago.
+In the public two-year and private nonprofit four-year sectors, the prices are about 2.4 times their 1985-86 levels.

 Institutional expenditures tell only a small part of the story behind these rising prices.
-As Figure 19B reveals, outside of private doctoral universities, per-student educational expenditures have not risen rapidly over the past decade.
-They have declined by 7% in the public two-year sector — where tuition and fees increased by 28% in constant dollars between 2004-05 and 2014-15.
+As Figure 19A reveals, outside of private doctoral universities, per-student educational expenditures have not risen rapidly over the past decade.
+They have increased by only 2% in the public two-year sector — where tuition and fees increased by 29% in constant dollars between 2005-06 and 2015-16.
 As in other sectors, net tuition revenues in the public two-year sector constitute a growing share of the budget.
 For public institutions, declining state revenues per student are a major factor behind this trend.
 State funding for higher education is cyclical (Figure 16A), but there is also a long-term downward trend in this subsidy to postsecondary students.

 Published and Net Prices

 Although it is generally the published prices that make headlines, the net prices paid by individual students are what matter the most for college access and affordability.
-We estimate that in 2014-15, while the average published in-state tuition and fee price at public four-year institutions is $9,139, the average net price is about $3,030.
+We estimate that in 2015-16, while the average published in-state tuition and fee price at public four-year institutions is $9,410, the average net price is about $3,980.
 Grants and tax credits and deductions cover the remainder for the average full-time student.

 Tuition and Fees Versus Total Charges

+In addition to tuition and fees, we report room and board charges for residential students, living costs for commuter students, and other components of student budgets.
+Whether students live on campus or off campus, they must pay for housing and food, buybooks and supplies, and cover transportation and other basic living costs.
 Many of these expenses are not really part of the cost of attending college, but are expenses people face whether or not they are in school.
 The largest real college cost many students face is forgone earnings.
 It is very difficult to succeed in college while working full time.
 However, the cost of students’ time is difficult to measure, and we make no attempt to do so in this report.
 Because students tend to think of living expenses as part of the cost of going to college, and because they must come up with the funds to cover these outlays, it is useful to use these expenses as a proxy for forgone earnings.

 The cost of living poses a significant hurdle for many students.
 Even those who receive grant aid sufficient to cover tuition and fee charges may struggle to cover living expenses.
-It is not so much the prices charged by institutions, but the very real costs students incur by devoting their time to school and forgoing the income needed to support themselves and their families while in school that create the burden for these students.
+It is not so much the prices charged by institutions, but the very real costs that students incur by devoting their time to school and forgoing the income needed to support themselves and their families while in school that create the burden for these students.

 In addition to the very different circumstances facing students from different backgrounds and of different ages, there is considerable variation in prices across sectors and across states and regions, as well as among institutions within these categories.
 College students in the United States have a wide variety of educational institutions from which to choose, with many different price tags and with different levels of financial aid.
-One of the problems many students face is how to make sense of all the options and complex pricing structures.
+One of the issues many students face is how to make sense of all the options and complex pricing structures.

 Interpreting the Data

 While the information reported here provides a best approximation of trends in college charges over time, we caution readers about placing too much reliance on either precise dollar amounts or precise annual percentage changes.
-Each year we revise the average prices calculated the previous year to account for corrected data we receive from institutions and to provide an enrollment-weighted average based on the most recent available data on the number of full-time students attending each institution.
+Each year we revise the average prices calculated the previous year to account for revised data we receive from institutions and to provide an enrollment-weighted average based on the most recent available data on the number of full-time students attending each institution.
 If, over time, increasing numbers of students were to enroll in the lower-priced institutions within a sector, our measure of the average price increase would be lower than if enrollment were stable.
 Details relating to our methodology and to other technical issues and data reliability can be found at the end of the report in the Notes and Sources section.